aranvhout/OMSS_generator/README.md

 # omss

 **omss** is a Python package for generating matrix reasoning puzzles, inspired by Raven's Progressive Matrices, designed to assess fluid intelligence in humans.
-It allows users to generate an unlimited number of customizable puzzles across a range of difficulty levels, suitable for experimental, educational, or clinical use.
+It allows users to generate an unlimited number of customizable puzzles across a range of difficulty levels.

-The package was inspired in part by the RAVEN dataset:
+The package was inspired in part by [`raven-gen`](https://github.com/shlomenu/raven-gen).
 *Chi Zhang*, *Feng Gao*, *Baoxiong Jia*, *Yixin Zhu*, *Song-Chun Zhu*
 *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2019*
-as well as earlier tools such as [`raven-gen`](https://github.com/shlomenu/raven-gen).

 **omss** has been rebuilt from scratch, with a focus on flexibility, reproducibility, and suitability for human testing.

 ## Features